AtifasadKhan/AtifasadKhan/README.md

 - 👋 Hi, I’m @AtifasadKhan
 - 👀 I’m interested in web dev
 - 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on web develoopment.
+- 💞️ I’m looking to collaborate on web development roles.
 - 📫 How to reach me ...@atifasad_khan search it on any social media.

 <!---